toothris/www/README.md

 the actual game code, so it can be used as a reference when building the [game](https://github.com/toothris/toothris).
 At the end it deploys everything to Amazon S3.
 Whole process is quite long, may take an hour or so.
+Video generation requires about 15 GB at `/var/tmp/toothris-www`.

 ## How to Build